defcast/defcast.github.io/_posts/2017-12-28-what-is-defcast.markdown

 ![client]({{ "/assets/img/web-client.png" | absolute_url }})

 Since this capability is relatively new that means that it's potential isn't yet fully realized and the methods for accomplishing everything have a lot of room to improve.
 Take for instance the interface that operators use to establish the links between aircraft and the ground.
 Defcast is working to bring this to the leading edge of design, functionality, interoperability, and security.
-While each component has its own seperate pages and controls, the web interface also offers options for concatenating everything so that operators can view more information based on the individuals' `preferences` and desired amount of information.
+While each component has its own separate pages and controls, the web interface also offers options for concatenating everything so that operators can view more information based on the individuals `preferences` and the most useful information.

 Looking at this demonstrated in the representation above there are four main components: